National Cowboy & Western Heritage Museum: Hall of Great Western Performers and Hall of Great Westerners

-The Rodeo Hall of Fame recipients are not honored during the Western Heritage Awards.
-They celebrate at another event and inductees receive medallions instead of "The Wrangler".

-In 1974, the western painter Arthur Roy Mitchell of Trinidad, Colorado received a special award, the "Honorary Trustee Award", having been cited as "the man who has done the most for southwestern history" through his collective art.

-In 1975, the gelding horse Steamboat was inducted into the Cowboy Hall of Fame.
-Along with Clayton Danks, the rider, Steamboat is the model of the Wyoming state trademark, Bucking Horse and Rider.
+The Museum is also home its Hall of Great Westerners, honoring people who exemplify the spirit and the story of the American West.
+The first class of Great Westerners in 1955 includes Will Rogers, Theodore Roosevelt, Charles Goodnight, and Russell.
+Other inductees include Levi Strauss, Sandra Day O'Connor, Willa Cather, and Sequoyah.

-Rodeo Halls of Fame
+National Rodeo Hall of Fame

-Rodeo Historical Society (RHS) awards the Hall of Fame awards, which are determined through voting by the society membership.
-The museum includes three halls of fame, including the Hall of Great Westerners for actual people who lived through the frontier era to present.
-Other halls include the Hall of Great Western Performers, for actors only, and the Rodeo Hall of Fame.
+Each year, members of the Rodeo Historical Society (RHS) vote to induct members into the National Rodeo Hall of Fame, housed at the museum.
+The museum hosts a champions dinner and induction ceremony in November.

 These are a few of the members of the Rodeo Hall of Fame, followed by the year they were inducted:

 Donald C. and Elizabeth M. Dickinson Research Center

 The Donald C. and Elizabeth M. Dickinson Research Center (originally known as the Research Library of Western Americana) opened on June 26, 1965.
 Today, the center serves as the library and archives of the museum.
 The center is a closed-stacks library, containing books, photographs, oral histories, and manuscripts focusing on western popular culture, western art, ranching, Native Americans, and rodeo.